We use cookies to provide you with better service. By using the service, you consent to the use of cookies.

 Where to Eat Kohada in Japan

-Kohada is one of the most iconic toppings in Edomae sushi.
-However, it’s rarely found at supermarkets or conveyor-belt sushi restaurants.
-To enjoy a truly delicious kohada in Japan, it’s best to visit a sushi restaurant that upholds the traditions of Edomae sushi.
+Kohada is one of the representative sushi toppings of Edomae sushi.
+However, it is rarely seen in supermarkets or conveyor belt sushi restaurants.
+To enjoy delicious kohada in Japan, it is best to visit sushi restaurants that carry on the tradition of Edomae sushi.

 Fine Dining Sushi Restaurants in Tokyo Where You Can Enjoy Kohada